sklarfox/hotel-booking/README.md

 # Hotel Booking App

 👋 Hi there!
 Thank you for your time reviewing this project.
+Feel free to reach out me directly if you have any questions/issues arrise at hello@alexsklar.dev

+Thank you!

 ## 🚀 Quickstart

-To quickly get started:
+To up and running:

 1. Clone this repo to your local machine: